What does the PMO Acronym mean?

-Directive: PMOs in the directive category directly manage projects and may even sponsor them.
+- Directive PMO: PMOs in the directive category directly manage projects and may even sponsor them.
 Directive PMOs will typically have Project Managers either embedded in the PMO or reporting directly into it.
 Because of this directive nature, these PMOs have a high degree of control and influence over project delivery.

-PMO Categories by position
+PMO categories by position in the organizational hierarchy